TCS on Money Transfer Abroad from India – Simple Guide

 On this 3rd transaction, she’ll be levied a TCS on the excess amount above the Rs 7 lakh limit.

-Similarly, if she makes a single transaction of Rs 8 lakh abroad instead of doing it in multiple transactions, the same above calculations will apply.
+Similarly, if she makes a single transaction of Rs 8 lakhs abroad for the purpose of “Maintenance of Close Relative Abroad” the same above calculations will apply.

 2. TCS on International Tour Packages

-The TCS for foreign tour packages or international tour-related payments shall be 5% of the amount being transferred regardless of whether the amount is above or below Rs 7 Lakh of the TCS limit in a single financial year.
+The TCS for foreign tour packages or international tour-related payments shall be 5% of the amount being transferred if the amount is below Rs 7 lakh and 20% above Rs 7 lakh of the TCS limit in a single financial year.

-What this means is, when it comes to travel-related payments abroad, a 5% flat TCS rate will apply regardless of whether the remitter is within their Rs 7 Lakh LRS limit or not.
+What this means is, when it comes to travel-related payments abroad, a 5% flat TCS rate will apply if the remitter is within their Rs 7 Lakh LRS limit and a flat 20% will be applicable if they exceed that limit in that financial year.

-Example: Rose is planning a trip to Europe with her friends and contacts a tour operator in India, let’s say Cox & Kings Tours.
+Example: Rose is planning a trip to Europe with her friends and contacts a tour operator in India.

 The tour operator is giving a 10-day package deal in Europe at a cost of Rs 2 lakh.